 If a small electrical fire breaks out, equip your home with smoke alarms and a fire extinguisher.
 Keep the contact information for a trusted 24/7 emergency electrician handy.
 Create an emergency response plan with steps like where to access the breaker box and how to evacuate if needed safely.

-Know how to manually turn off the power, gas, and water supply lines in case of an emergency.
+Know how to manually turn off the power, gas, and water supply lines in an emergency.
 Taking preventative and preparatory measures allows homeowners to act swiftly and cautiously when faced with an urgent electrical situation.

 Stay Safe When Electrical Danger Strikes

 Dealing with urgent electrical situations in your home can seem daunting if you need to learn how to respond safely and effectively.
-Recognising common types of electrical emergencies and taking appropriate action as a homeowner is key to avoiding injury, minimising fire risks, and preventing extensive property damage.
+Recognising common types of electrical emergencies and taking appropriate action as a homeowner is critical to avoiding injury, minimising fire risks, and preventing extensive property damage.

 Frequently Asked Questions About Electrical Emergencies